Alternatively, get in touch the SMC to request your very own hard copy (email@example.com; 04 499 5476).

 It’s meant not only for reporters on the science, environment and health rounds, but for general reporters who want to get the science right.

 It covers the basics of everything from the all-important peer review process in scientific research, through to the tricky issue of trying to write a “balanced” science story when the weight of scientific evidence may be overwhelmingly on one side.

-Throughout the book, you’ll see numerous pointers to the internet or the SMC website where the contents of this book and much more information are published.
 Keep your Desk Guide handy.
 We hope you’ll find it useful next time science is in the media spotlight.

 The Science Media Centre was set up in 2008 specifically to help journalists covering science-related stories.
 Here’s how we can assist you: